-There are several diagnostic techniques that should be used as adjunctive tests to differentiate between different types of acute leukemia (lymphoid and myeloid, i.e. immunophenotyping and cytochemical staining), lymphoma from an acute leukemia (combination of clinical signs and laboratory results), or reactive from neoplastic conditions, e.g. chronic lymphocytic leukemia from a reactive lymphocytosis (immunophenotyping or clonality testing).
+There are several diagnostic techniques that should be used as adjunctive tests to differentiate between different types of acute leukemia (lymphoid versus myeloid, i.e. immunophenotyping), lymphoma from an acute leukemia (combination of clinical signs and laboratory results, CD34 and MHCII expression may be helpful), or reactive from neoplastic conditions, e.g. chronic lymphocytic leukemia from a reactive lymphocytosis (immunophenotyping or clonality testing).
 Results from these tests should always be interpreted in conjunction with results from other clinical pathological testing (hemogram, chemistry, bone marrow or other aspirates) and diagnostic (e.g. imaging) tests.
 In particular, assessment of morphologic features of the cells in blood or aspirate smears by a clinical pathologist is essential for establishing a diagnosis of hematopoietic neoplasia.
 It cannot be over-emphasized that the techniques listed below should never be used alone to make a diagnosis of hematopoietic neoplasia.

 Immunophenotyping

 This involves the use of antibodies to detect antigens on the surface or in the cytoplasm or nucleus of cells.
 Each hematopoietic cell expresses unique markers during differentiation and maturation.
 Antibodies can be raised against these markers so that they can be used to identify the cell lineage.
-However, it must be remembered that neoplastic cells can express aberrant markers, i.e. neoplastic lymphoid cells may express myeloid markers, even though their normal counterparts do not.
+However, it must be remembered that neoplastic cells can express aberrant markers, i.e. neoplastic myeloid cells may express lymphoid markers, even though their normal counterparts do not.
 Also, it may be normal (in some species) for some lineage-specific markers to be expressed on more than 1 cell type.
 For example, CD4 is usually considered a lineage-specific marker of T helper cells but is also expressed by normal neutrophils and activated monocytes or macrophages in the dog.
-The antibodies can be applied to fixed samples on smears (acetone and formalin are used for cytologic smears or immunocytochemistry or formalin is used for histopathologic sections or immunohistochemistry) or fresh samples in suspension (flow cytometry).
-In veterinary medicine, we have far more antibodies against antigens of lymphoid lineage cells (T cells, specifically), but relatively few are available for specific myeloid lineage cells (none are available for erythroid progenitors).
-Antibodies against the following antigens are used for identifying different cell lineages in dogs at Cornell University (there are more available antibodies for dogs than other species).
+The antibodies can be applied to fixed samples on smears (acetone and formalin are used for cytologic smears or immunocytochemistry and formalin is used for histopathologic sections or immunohistochemistry) or fresh samples in suspension (flow cytometry).
+In veterinary medicine, we have far more antibodies against antigens of lymphoid lineage markers (T cells, specifically), but relatively few are available for specific myeloid lineage markers (rare antibodies are available for detecting erythroid progenitors).
+Antibodies against the following antigens can be used for identifying different cell lineages in dogs (there are more available antibodies for dogs than other species).
 Those marked with an asterix can only be used on samples that are not fixed in formalin, i.e. cells in suspension, cytologic smears or frozen tissue sections.
+Those marked in italics are commonly used on immunophenotyping panels.

-- Panleukocyte (expressed on all leukocytes to varying degrees): CD45*, CD18 (expressed most strongly on monocytes versus lymphocytes, although this depends on the clone).
+- Panleukocyte (expressed on all leukocytes to varying degrees): CD45*, CD18 (expressed most strongly on monocytes versus lymphocytes).

 - T cell: CD3, CD5*, CD4* (regulatory T cell, dog neutrophil), CD8* (cytotoxic T cell), T cell receptor (TCR)αβ*